mhweiner/autorel/README.md

 ## runScript (YAML only)

 A bash script to run after the release is complete.
-This will be run via `bash` and `child_process`.
 Environment variables are available as above.

-> This requires `bash` to be installed on the system.
+> ❗️ This requires `bash` to be installed on the system.

 You can use the multi-line string syntax in YAML to write a script: